Justin Koschitzke: 2007 season

 Koschitzke played 19 games in 2007, both in the forward line and the ruck, kicking 26 goals (season high four goals twice) and getting 155 hit outs (season high 21) and 116 marks (season high 10 twice).

 After significant time in the ruck, more of a forward role beckoned for Koschitzke after Fraser Gehrig announced his retirement.

 2008 season

-Koschitske was captain in St Kilda’s 2008 NAB Cup winning side - St Kilda's third pre-season cup win.
+Koschitske was captain in St Kilda's 2008 NAB Cup winning side – St Kilda's third pre-season cup win.

 2009 season

-Koschitske played in 20 of 22 matches in the 2009 AFL premiership season in which St Kilda qualified in first position for the 2009 finals series, winning the club’s third minor premiership.
+Koschitske played in 20 of 22 matches in the 2009 AFL premiership season in which St Kilda qualified in first position for the 2009 finals series, winning the club's third minor premiership.

 Koschitzke had one of his most consistent seasons in 2009 playing mainly at full-forward.
-He contributed to the Saints making the 2009 AFL grand final and polled well in the Brownlow Medal, finishing equal 11th.
+He contributed to the Saints making the 2009 AFL grand final and polled 11 votes in the Brownlow Medal.

 St Kilda qualified for the 2009 AFL Grand Final after qualifying and preliminary finals wins.
 Koschitske played in the grand final in which St Kilda were defeated by 12 points.